Time To Get Out Of The Box

 “After six days Jesus took with Him Peter, James and John the brother of James. and led them up a high mountain by themselves.
 There He was transfigured before them.
 His face shone like the sun, and His clothes became white as the light.
 Just then there appeared before them Moses and Elijah, talking with Jesus.
 Peter said to Jesus, “Lord, it is good for us to be here.
 If you wish, I will put up three shelters – one for you, one for Moses and one for Elijah.”
 While he was still speaking, a bright cloud enveloped them, and a voice from the cloud said, “This is My Son, whom I love; with Him I am well pleased.
 Listen to Him !”
 Matthew 17: 1-5

-Poor Peter, he is just so human.
+Poor Peter, he is just so chronically human.
 He finds himself in God’s glorious presence and all he wants to do is build tabernacles or monuments to preserve the moment.
 I find that so much like the traditional/institutional “church”.
-Whenever there is a move of the Spirit they want to capture it so that they will be able to recreate it.
-Instead all we should do is accept the moment for what it is and totally take it in and enjoy it.
+Whenever there is a move of the Spirit they want to capture it so that they will be able to recreate it, and then market it.
+Instead all we should do is accept the moment for what it is in Christ and totally take it in and enjoy it.
 Just because The Lord moved in a certain way for us in one moment does not mean we should try to make that moment last beyond its given time.

 Also, I find it very interesting that when Jesus, Moses and Elijah were all there; God The Father spoke and said very clearly that we should follow and listen to Jesus.
-It is no longer all about The Law or The Prophets.
+It is no longer all about The Law or The Prophets and they should no longer be our focus.
 Sure they have their place, but we should always be listening to Jesus first and foremost.

 Kirk Out !